 - To vote by internet, use the internet to transmit your voting instructions and for electronic delivery of information.
 Have this form of proxy available when you access the website at www.investorvote.com.
 You will be prompted to enter your Control Number, which is located on the Notice Regarding the Availability of Proxy Materials mailed to you.
 You may also appoint a person other than the persons designated on this form of proxy by following the instructions provided on the website. - 2. a.
-If you, as the stockholder, wish to attend the meeting to vote on the resolutions in person, please register your attendance with the Company's scrutineers at the meeting.
-Due to COVID-19 pandemic, the Company recommends that stockholders do not attend the Meeting in person.
-Instead, the Company recommends that stockholders review the Meeting Proxy Materials and submit their votes by Proxy well ahead of the Meeting. - b.
+If you, as the stockholder, wish to attend the meeting to vote on the resolutions in person, please register your attendance with the Company's scrutineers at the meeting. - b.
 If a stockholder has securities held by a financial institution and the stockholder wishes to attend the meeting to vote on the proposals in person, please cross off the management appointee name or names, insert the stockholder's name in the blank space provided, do not indicate a voting choice by any proposal, sign and date the proxy form and return the proxy form.
-At the meeting a vote will be taken on each of the proposals as set out on this proxy form and the stockholder's vote will be counted at that time.
-Due to COVID-19 pandemic, the Company recommends that stockholders do not attend the Meeting in person.
-Instead, the Company recommends that stockholders review the Meeting Proxy Materials and submit their votes by Proxy well ahead of the Meeting. - 3.
+At the meeting a vote will be taken on each of the proposals as set out on this proxy form and the stockholder's vote will be counted at that time. - 3.
 If the stockholder will not attend the Meeting but wishes to vote on the proposals and to appoint one of the management appointees named, please leave the wording "appointing a nominee" as shown, sign and date the proxy form and return the proxy form.
 Where no choice is specified by the stockholder on a proposal shown on the proxy form, this proxy form confers discretionary authority upon the stockholder's appointed proxyholder.
 This proxy form does not confer authority to vote for the election of any person as a Director of the Company other than those persons named in the accompanying Schedule 14A Proxy Statement. - 4.
 If the stockholder will not attend the Meeting but wishes to vote on the proposals and to appoint one of the management appointees named, please leave the wording "appointing a nominee" as shown, sign and date the proxy form and return the proxy form.
-Where no choice is specified by a stockholder on a proposal shown on the proxy form, a nominee of management acting as proxyholder will vote the securities as if the stockholder had specified an affirmative vote. - 5.
+Where no choice is specified by a stockholder on a proposal shown on the proxy form, a nominee of management acting as proxyholder will vote the securities as if the shareholder had specified an affirmative vote. - 5.
 The securities represented by this proxy form will be voted or withheld from voting in accordance with the instructions of the stockholder on any ballot of a proposal that may be called for and, if the stockholder specifies a choice with respect to any matter to be acted upon, the securities will be voted accordingly.
 With respect to any amendments or variations in any of the proposals shown on the proxy form, or in matters which may properly come before the Meeting, the securities will be voted by the nominee appointed and as the nominee, in its sole discretion, sees fit. - 6.
-If a non-registered stockholder returns the proxy form but subsequently decides to attend the Meeting to vote in person, the stockholder must revoke the first proxy form by sending a properly completed new proxy form in accordance with the foregoing instructions, with the management appointee named crossed off and the stockholder's name inserted in the blank.
+If a non-registered stockholder returns the proxy form but subsequently decides to attend the Meeting to vote in person, the stockholder must revoke the first proxy form by sending a properly completed new proxy form in accordance with the foregoing instructions, with the management appointee named crossed off and the stockholder's name in inserted in the blank.